Postpartum Depression: Symptoms, Causes, and Treatment Options

 No sense of enjoyment in being with baby

-Neglect to perform self care activities
+Neglect to perform self-care activities

-Withdrawal from persona around her
+Withdrawal from persons around her

 Frequently crying for no obvious reason